supercollider/supercollider/DEVELOPING.md

 We have CI provided by AppVeyor (Windows) and Travis (Linux, macOS).
 If a commit changes _only_ non-schelp documentation, _without_ renaming, adding, or removing files, you may want to consider adding `[skip ci]` to the commit message so it does not waste CI resources.
+This is especially important with AppVeyor since their service only allows one active build at a time.

+To skip only Travis, use `[skip travis]`; to skip only AppVeyor, use `[skip appveyor]`.

 S3 Build Hosting
 ----------------